 Section 7.
 Permits, Inspections and Fees.

-It shall be unlawful for any person to transport, erect, install, construct, extend or expand a mobile home, manufactured home, or modular home within the city limits of the City without first obtaining a valid permit issued by the City.
+It shall be unlawful for any person to transport, erect, install, construct, extend or expand a mobile home, manufactured home, or modular home within the city limits of the City without first obtaining a valid permit issued by the City unless the person is a licensed retailer or installer.

 A permit may only be issued upon demonstration and satisfaction that a proposed plan for a manufactured home meets all the requirements of this ordinance and includes a plan for removal of any existing mobile or manufactured home.

-The City Administrator or his or her designee is hereby authorized to create the permit application(s) in conformance with this ordinance.
+The City Administrator or his or her designee is hereby authorized to create the application(s) in conformance with this ordinance.

 Exception/Variance.
 Any person who seeks an exception or variance to this ordinance may submit his or her request, in writing, to the City Administrator, who shall present the request to the City Council for its consideration.
 The City Council shall then evaluate the request and may grant a variance to this ordinance if it finds that granting the requested exception or variance promotes fairness, does not reward self-created hardships, does not provide special favors, and is clearly in the best interest of the public and the neighborhood in which it may be placed.
 Each exception or variance request shall be considered on its own merits on a case-by-case basis, and shall not be construed to set a precedent for future requests.